HaroldAgnote/CECS-323_JDBC-Project/testCases.md

  * [X] Verify that the new Publisher was added to database upon execution of SQL Code
  * [X] Publisher to be replaced must exist in table PUBLISHERS
  * [X] Publisher to be replaced cannot be the same as the recently added Publisher
- * [?]
-List all books that have been published by the Publisher to be replaced
+ * [X] List all books that have been published by the Publisher to be replaced
  * [X] Verify that the books have been updated such that they are published by the new Publisher

 ### Remove Book
  * [X] Removed Book's title cannot be blank
  * [X] Removed Book's title cannot exceed 50 characters
  * [X] Removed Book must exist in table Books
- * [ ] If there are multiple books with the same title, be able to specify exactly which book to remove
+ * [X] If there are multiple books with the same title, be able to specify exactly which book to remove
  * [X] Verify that the Book has been removed from the Database

  ### Miscellaneous